ISSN: 0186-1042 ISSN-e: 2448-8410

 No Publication Fees / No APC

-Accounting and Management (Contaduría y Administración) promotes Open Access; therefore, it does not charge any fees for published papers nor for papers submitted for evaluation, review, publication, or download.
+Accounting & Management (Contaduría y Administración) promotes Open Access and therefore charges no fees for published texts, nor for papers submitted for evaluation, review, publication, or download.
 This journal rejects the Article Processing Charge (APC) business model.

 Journal History

-Accounting and Management (Contaduría y Administración) was founded in 1954 under the name Contabilidad y Administración, and in 1956 it adopted its current title.
-In 2004, its digital version was launched, and it was established as a peer-reviewed journal.
-In 2008, it was included in the journal index of the CONACYT, now CONAHCYT, and in 2014 it was indexed in Elsevier’s Scopus.
-In 2015, it was also incorporated into the SCImago Journal & Country Rank index.
+Accounting & Management (Contaduría y Administración) was founded in 1954 under the title Contabilidad y Administración and adopted its current name in 1956.
+In 2004, its digital version was launched, and the journal consolidated its double-blind peer-reviewed format.
+In 2008, it was included in the Conacyt journal index (currently Conahcyt), and in 2014 it was indexed in Scopus by Elsevier.
+In 2015, the journal entered the SCImago Journal & Country Rank index.